 - 2-3 tbsp fruit preserve (for color) optional

 Prepare the dough.
 Unwrap the packages of dough and allow them to come to room tempurature for 10-15 minutes.
 While you wait, preheat the oven to 425 degrees.
 Lightly flour a surface and unroll the dough.
 Using a pizza cutter or sharp knife, cut a square into the pie dough, cutting just the edges of the circle off.
 Save the scraps if you would like to make more pop tarts.
-Cut for smalled squared into your square of dough.
+Cut four smaller squares into your square of dough.

 Make the jams and eggwash.
 Whisk the egg white in a small bowl and place to the side.
-Add the preservatives and brown sugar/cinnamon to individual bowls.
-Add 1 tsp of cornstarch to each fruit preserve bowl and the brown sugar/cinnamon bowl.
+Add the fruit preserves and brown sugar/cinnamon to individual bowls.
+Add 1 tsp of corn starch to each fruit preserve bowl and the brown sugar/cinnamon bowl.

 Assemble the pop tarts.
 Using a pastry brush, line the edges of the pop tart with the egg wash.
 Place a heaping tablespoon of filling in the center of the pop tart.
 Place the top piece of dough directly over the bottom piece.
 Use the pizza roller to cut the edges so they are neat.
 Use a fork to press down along the edges to seal the pop tart.
 Place the pop tarts on a parchment paper lined baking sheet.